rodekruis/building-damage-classification-mapillary/README.md

 Building damage classification from Mapillary street-view images

 ## introduction
 Some code to organize the annotation of images from Mapillary.
-Workflow
+Used for building damage classification after the Beirut explosions of 2020-08-04.

+Workflow:
 1. get a list of relevant images
 2. understand how you want to label them: which building features indicate damage? (e.g. windows, walls, etc.)
 3. update the config file accordingly